 As the Board ventured into grading and departmentalization for religious education, the demand for adequate buildings and space increased.
 Places of worship needed to be designed and built to meet the new demands of the 20th century church.
 Most churches, both city and rural, erected buildings with an emphasis on corporate worship, but had little space for Christian education and Bible study.
-Older churches needed to be remodeled to fit this new standard for efficiency and productivity.
-It was the Sunday School Board that assumed the role of helping Baptist churches in the South in this area of need.
+Older churches needed to be remodeled to fit this new standard for efficiency and Beauchamp, Burroughs, and the Board: Beginnings of the Southern Baptist Church architecture program productivity.
+It was the Sunday School Board that assumed the role of helping Baptist churches in the South in this area of need.1 in Texas, the son of a Baptist preacher.
+He studied at William Jewell College in Missouri and felt God's call to ministry.
+In 1889, he was licensed to preach and served as pastor at the Baptist church in Eureka Springs, Arkansas.
+He also served as pastor at First Baptist Church, Springdale, before being elected as Field Secretary of the Arkansas Baptist State Mission Board.
+In 1907, he began his service as a field secretary for the Sunday School Board.

 As early as 1897, J. M. Frost had mentioned to an architect friend that questions concerning church buildings and church design were frequently referred to the Board.
-At the annual lectureship for 1907-1908, given by Frost at Southern Baptist Theological Seminary, Sunday school architecture was the basis for one of the lectures.
+At the annual lectureship for 1907-1908, given by Frost at Southern Baptist Theological Seminary, Sunday school architecture was the basis for one of the lectures.2